Karima Benameur Taieb

-Karima Benameur Taieb (born 13 April 1989) is a French professional footballer who plays as a goalkeeper and the France national team.
+Karima Benameur Taieb (born 13 April 1989) is a French professional footballer who plays as a goalkeeper and has also played for the France national team.

 Club career

 Benameur Taieb played for Toulouse FC and Rodez AF before joining Paris Saint-Germain F.C. in 2012.
 Franck Raviot has been her most inspiring coach.
 In 2015, she moved to French club FCF Juvisy, (later renamed Paris FC) who compete in the Division 1 Féminine.

 In 2019 Benameur Taieb made the first international move of her career, signing a one-year contract with English FA WSL side Manchester City.

 International career

-Benameur Taieb was called up to be part of the national team for the UEFA Women's Euro 2013.
+Benameur Taieb was called up to the national team for the UEFA Women's Euro 2013.

 Personal life

 Formerly known as Karima Benameur, Benameur Taieb announced in June 2020 that she would now adopt her mother's surname and sport Taieb on the back of her shirt.